innovationOUtside/jupyterlab_empinken_extension/README.md

 This extension optionally enables four notebook toolbar buttons that can toggle persistent tag state on notebook markdown and code cells.

-To install the extension:
+To install the prebuilt extension from a wheel:

 `pip3 install --upgrade https://raw.githubusercontent.com/innovationOUtside/jupyterlab_empinken_extension/main/dist/jupyterlab_empinken_extension-0.1.1-py3-none-any.whl`

-*You may need to restrat the JupyterLab server?
+*You may need to restart the JupyterLab server?
 [NOT TESTED]*

+*I have no idea how to construct the repo so that you could `pip install git+REPO` and it wouldn't go through the build process.
+TBH, I'm surprised I made it this far...*

 The extension detects appropriate tags and adds corresponding classes to the notebook cell HTML DOM, which allows the backgrounds of the styles to be styled: